maaarv/dataflow_csv2parquet/README.md

 Upload csv2parquet.py to object storage

 Create an event to trigger your fn-application when a new file is uploaded to the input bucket

+Create a folder on your local system with all these files appart from csv2parquet.py Follow the Oracle documentation to upload the function to a function repository and setup functions